Fapzarz/FilmTranslatorGenerator/README.md

 ### Features

-*   Modern user interface with Sun Valley theme (sv-ttk)
+*   Modern user interface with Sun Valley theme (sv-ttk) and panel-based layout
+*   **Video Queue Management**: Add, remove, and process multiple video files sequentially.
+*   **Project Save/Load**: Save your current queue, processed data, and settings into a `.ftgproj` file and load it back later.
+*   **Basic Subtitle Editor**: Edit the text and timestamps of generated subtitles directly within the application.
+*   **Preview Video with Subtitles**: Attempt to open the selected video with its generated subtitles in your default media player.
 *   Video preview with thumbnails and information
 *   **Multiple Output Format Support:** Choose between `SRT`, `VTT`, or `TXT` formats
 *   **Side-by-Side Comparison:** View original text and translation side-by-side
 *   **Whisper Model Selection:** Choose between `tiny`, `base`, `small`, `medium`, `large-v2`, `large-v3`
 *   **Device & Computation Selection:** Choose `cuda` or `cpu` and the appropriate computation type (`float16`, `int8`, etc.)
+*   **Advanced Gemini API Settings**: Customize Temperature, Top-P, and Top-K for translations.
 *   **Advanced Settings:** Configure batch size, theme, accent color, and automatic features
 *   **Modular Structure:** Code organized in separate modules for easier development
 *   Video transcription using Faster-Whisper